SuperVK/sparse-image-repr-bep/bep.typ

 // - sin(b), cos(b))$

 == Culling
-As we want to decrease the amount of gaussians that we save, we will remove the gaussians based on their parameters, this process we will call culling.
-The most obvious is that we would like to remove gaussians where the color values are negligible small for all gaussian layers.
+As we want to decrease the amount of Gaussians that we save, we will remove the Gaussians based on their parameters, this process we will call culling.
+The most obvious is that we would like to remove Gaussians where the color values are negligible small for all Gaussian layers.
 Formalized by
 $
 sum_j^3 c^(1,j) <= 0.05 and sum_j^3 c^(2,j) <= 0.05 and sum_j^3 c^(3,j) <= 0.05
 $.

-The other criterion is again the anisotropy of the gaussian, as mentioned earlier.
-Formally, we do this by removing all gaussians where
+The other criterion is again the anisotropy of the Gaussian, as mentioned earlier.
+Formally, we do this by removing all Gaussians where
 $
   s 1 + s 2 <= 7.5
 $.

-The problem is that these gaussians are visible, so doing this culling after all training is done, would leave some gaps in the image.
+The problem is that these Gaussians are visible, so doing this culling after all training is done, would leave some gaps in the image.
 Therefore we do this on 80% of the training, thus giving the gradient descent still some iterations to recover and fill the gaps.

 = Results
 To put this into practise, we use pytorch to make use of CUDA kernels and speed up the rendering.
 The source code is available at ().
 The images are constrained to 1:1 to ease the implementation, the theory can be easily scaled to any ratio.The resolution can differ, and based on the input.
 For the experiments, mostly 100x100 resolutions are used, as this is a limitation of the physical hardware where the tests were run on.